 - More than 1000 different microRNAs (miRNAs) are produced from the human genome.
 Once made, miRNAs base-pair with specific mRNAs and fine-tune their translation and stability. - The miRNA precursors are synthesized by RNA polymerase II and are capped and polyadenylated.
-They then undergo a special type of processing, after which the miRNA (typically 23 nucleotides in length) is assembled with a set of proteins to form an RNAinduced silencing complex, or RISC.
-Once formed, the RISC seeks out its target mRNAs by searching for complementary nucleotide sequences shape of mRNA in Tola post branscriptional modifications branscription is micro RNAs -
+They then undergo a special type of processing, after which the miRNA (typically 23 nucleotides in length) is assembled with a set of proteins to form an RNA-induced silencing complex, or RISC.
+Once formed, the RISC seeks out its target mRNAs by searching for complementary nucleotide sequences

-The miRNA, precursor through complementary base pairing between one part of its sequence and another, forms a doublestrand structure.
-This RNA is "cropped" while still in nucleus and then the exported to the cytosol, where it is further cleaved ("diced") by the Dicer enzyme to form the miRNA proper.
+The precursor miRNA, through complementary base pairing between one part of its sequence and another, forms a doublestrand structure.
+This RNA is "cropped" while still in the nucleus and then exported to the cytosol, where it is further cleaved ("diced") by the Dicer enzyme to form the miRNA proper.